 - 1. Required curriculum - 2.
 Successful attainment of discipline-specific and profession-wide competencies - 3.
 Elective course work and/or concentration coursework - 4.
-Research requirements: Major Paper, Dissertation - 5.
-Clinical requirements: clinical practica, Clinical Competency Examination, and clinical internship
+Research requirements: Major Paper, Dissertation, dissemination of research

+5. Clinical requirements: clinical practica, Clinical Competency Examination, and clinical internship

-Through these required components students will develop proficiencies in the Profession-Wide Competencies and Discipline-Specific Knowledge areas outlined by the Standards of Accreditation (SoA) of the American Psychological Association (APA).
+Through these required components students will develop proficiencies in the Profession-Wide Competencies and Discipline-Specific Knowledge areas outlined by the SoA of the American Psychological Association.
 Each of these components is discussed in the following sections of this handbook.